 - Zotero itself has resources for importing existing bibliographies: https://www.zotero.org/support/kb/importing_formatted_bibliographies

 "...a variant of the well-known Zotero reference manager that adds support for legal and multilingual research and writing."
 You can use this unofficial version if you are already familiar with Zotero, however, the future development of this variant may not directly follow with upgrades to Zotero itself.

 A bibliographic reference manager for gathering and organization citation information.
 An MS Word plugin can perform the cite-as-you-write function.
 Firefox, Chrome, and Safari plugins assist with gathering bibliographic information while researching online.
 Generates bibliographies in various citation styles with one click.

 This will attempt to parse a bibliography (from Word, or other documents) into a format that can be read by Zotero and other reference managers for importing purposes.
-Simply copy and paste the bibliography into the provided form and it will generate a list that Zotero will be able to detect.
+Simply copy and paste the bibliography into the provided form and it will generate a BibTex file that Zotero will be able to import via File > Import.

 A robust converter that allows you to paste a bibliography (from Word or other text documents) and verify its conversion before generating a file that Zotero (and other reference managers) can import as individual entries.